kylecorry31/Robot-Vision-API/README.md

 ## Installation
+Download the jar file from the [releases page](https://github.com/kylecorry31/Robot-Vision-API/releases) add it to your project.

+### FRC 2019 (alpha - official support coming after kickoff)
+Move the jar to a libs folder in your project.
+In your `build.gradle` file, add the following line to the dependencies section:

+`compile fileTree(dir: 'libs', include: '*.jar')`

+Here is an example [build.gradle file](https://github.com/kylecorry31/FRC-Sample-Robot-2019/blob/master/build.gradle).

+### FRC 2018 and older
-Download the jar file from the [releases page](https://github.com/kylecorry31/Robot-Vision-API/releases), along with it's dependency jar from the [Geometry API](https://github.com/kylecorry31/Geometry/releases) and add them to your project in a libs folder.
-Add the libs folder to your build.properties file like so, at the end of the file:
+Move the jar to a libs folder in your project.
+Add the libs folder to your `build.properties` file like so, at the end of the file:

-    userLibs = libs
+`userLibs = libs`

-Then add both files to your buildpath.
+Then add the jar to your build path in Eclipse.

 ## Usage